aevri/barrie-bear/barrie_bear.md

 the job of nurse to all who needed her.
 She lived alone and was only too pleased to be asked to help if someone was ill.
-She was a very quiet person and unlike many of her friends, a Very good listener and spoke only when there was something worth saying.
+She was a very quiet person and unlike many of her friends, a very good listener and spoke only when there was something worth saying.
 Consequently, she had learned much during her lifetime, and was able to put her knowledge to good use when the occasion demanded.
-Little did he know that her talents were soon to be put to good use.
+Little did she know that her talents were soon to be put to good use.

 Mr. & Mrs. Beaver and family were the first to arrive.
 They lived close to the river and as their name implies, they were very hard working.
-Mr. Beaver was an exCellent builder and most of the homes of his friends and colleagues had been built by him.
+Mr. Beaver was an excellent builder and most of the homes of his friends and colleagues had been built by him.
 He was a very busy person and didn't normally have very much time to spare for social visits — but this one was different because he was only too